 - a.
 Yes, the inspector was attentive during the contractor's presentation of the work hazards during the construction activities planned for the day.
-He wore all personal protection equipment that was required and appropriate for the day's activities. - b.
-Plastic pipe joining preparation, butt fusion of plastic pipe, proper equipment use and any testing equipment use and butt fusion qualification of contractor employee performing the butt fusions.
-Other items such as excavation, signs, markers, damage prevention notifications, etc. were reviewed. - c.
+She wore all personal protection equipment that was required and appropriate for the day's activities. - b.
+The MPSC inspector observed testing activity for cathodic protection rectifiers and pressure control stations on a portion of the system.
+Cathodic test point and gas odorization readings were observed. - c.
 None observed. - d.
 None

-There no issues found that resulted in the loss of points for Part E of this evaluation.
+There were no issues found that resulted in a loss of points for Part E of this evaluation.